 It is a major constituent of a large number of proteins and can also serve as a metabolic precursor for the neurotransmitter GABA, through the action of glutamate decarboxylase enzyme.
 Glutamate is vital for many bodily functions which includes sending messages for body movement, creation and the management of memory and regulating the human thought process.
 It is also very important during the development of the brain.
 Excess levels of glutamate in the brain have been linked with a number of neurological diseases for example Alzheimer’s disease, Parkinson’s disease, multiple sclerosis, amyotrophic lateral sclerosis (ALS) and stroke.
 Also, difficulty in making or even using glutamate have been associated to many mental health disorders such as obsessive-compulsive disorder (OCD), autism, depression and schizophrenia.
 Glutamate ELISA kit is designed so that it is ideal for various diagnostic applications.

 The minimum sensitivity detection limit of glutamate using this human glutamate ELISA kit was approximately 0.3 µg/ml.
-The dynamic assay range for this kit is 0.6 – 60 µg/ml.
+The dynamic range for this ELISA assay is 0.6 – 60 µg/ml.

 - Maintaining the presynaptic glutamate supply for excitatory neurotransmission.
 J Neurosci Res.
 (2015) 93 (7): 1031-44.
 Review.
 Marx M.C., et al.

 - Glutamate as a neurotransmitter in the healthy brain.
 J Neural Transm (Vienna).
 (2014) 121 (8): 799-817.
 Review.
 Zhou Y. and Danbolt N.C.

 - The glutamate hypothesis in ALS: pathophysiology and drug development.
 Curr Med Chem.
 (2014) 21 (31): 3551-75.
 Review.
 Blasco H., et al.